asynkron/protoactor-website/hugo/content/docs/actors.md

 ## Children

 Each actor is potentially a supervisor: if it creates children for delegating sub-tasks, it will automatically supervise them.
 The list of children is maintained within the actor's context and the actor has access to it.
 Modifications to the list are done by creating `Context.Spawn(...)` or stopping `child.Stop()` children and these actions are reflected immediately.
-The actual creation and termination actions happen behind the scenes in an asynchronous way, so they do not “block” their supervisor.
+The actual creation and termination actions happen behind the scenes in an asynchronous way, so they do not "block" their supervisor.

 ## Supervisor Strategy